dluciv/cccp/README.md

 ## Name

 CCCP – Common Clipboard Copy &amp; Paste.
-For Russian-speaking and -reading people may also spell as «СССР» — 'USSR' in Russian ☭🐻 =).
+Those who know Russian may also read it as [«СССР», which is 'USSR' in Russian](https://en.wikipedia.org/wiki/Soviet_Union) ☭🐻 =).

 The reason behind the name was to find some short abbrevation, which is still free.
 There is another tool — The GNU C-Compatible Compiler Preprocessor — which [theoretically can be invoked as `cccp` on Solaris](https://www.opennet.ru/man.shtml?topic=cccp&category=1), but in the wild life I only met C preprocessor invoked as `cpp`.